Aliases for PSME2 Gene

 GeneCards Summary for PSME2 Gene

 PSME2 (Proteasome Activator Subunit 2) is a Protein Coding gene.
-Diseases associated with PSME2 include Ulceroglandular Tularemia and Cystic Fibrosis.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Allograft rejection.
+Diseases associated with PSME2 include Immunodeficiency 12 and Ulceroglandular Tularemia.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
 An important paralog of this gene is PSME1.

 UniProtKB/Swiss-Prot Summary for PSME2 Gene